bitovi/academy/src/react-native/07-debugging-devtools/debugging-devtools.md

 ### Exercise 1

-Explore Components:
+Explore the “Components” tab:

 - Use the "Components" tab to explore the hierarchical structure of the React Native components in the application.
 - Expand and collapse component trees to understand the component composition.
-- Hover over individual components to highlight them in the browser.
+- Hover over individual components to highlight them.

 Inspect Props and State: